What is coronavirus (COVID-19) and what are its symptoms?

 How can I reduce the risk of spreading the virus to others?

-Even if you don’t have symptoms of COVID-19, there are things we can all do in order to minimise the chances of spreading COVID-19 to others.
+Even if you don’t have symptoms of COVID-19, there are things we can all do in order to minimise the chances of spreading COVID-19.
 For example, it is important to:

 - Wash your hands often using soap and water or an alcohol-based hand sanitiser.